This article shows you a couple of things to keep in mind in regard to floor plans when ordering a building model

 Folds and distortions

-If you're planning to upload a floor plan to the order form that's either a picture made by a camera or scanned make sure that there are no folds or distortions present as we're currently unable to convert these kinds of floor plans into 3D models.
+If you're planning to upload a physical, paper based floor plan to the order form make sure to use a scanner to convert it into a digital file first instead of using a photocamera.
+Also make sure that there are no folds or perspective distortions present as we're unable to correct these kinds of distortions in order to convert the floor plans into accurate 3D models.